szegedi/dynalink/README.markdown

         }
     }

-Now, from every class you emit that uses invokedynamic, you need to do this:
+Now, from every class you emit that uses invokedynamic, you would need to emit an invokedynamic instruction that specifies this method as its bootstrap method.
+I.e. if you used the ASM 4 library and wanted to emit an invokedynamic call to a property getter "color" that you'd expect to return a string, you'd

-    static {
-        java.dyn.Linkage.registerBootstrapMethod(MyLanguageRuntime.class,
-            "bootstrap");
-    }
+do:

+    mv.visitIndyMethodInsn("dyn:getProp:color", "(Ljava/lang/Object;)Ljava/lang/String;",
+        new MHandle(MHandle.REF_invokeStatic, "org/mycompany/mylanguage/MyLanguageRuntime",
+        "bootstrap", MethodType.methodType(CallSite.class,
+	        MethodHandles.Lookup.class, String.class, MethodType.class).toMethodDescriptorString()),
+        new Object[0]);

 Note how you'll need to use a special subclass of CallSite named `RelinkableCallSite`.
 It's actually an abstract class that allows its